smurf667/boxitus/README.md

 If you know a level code, you can enter it on the main screen to jump directly to that level.
 Otherwise a click will run the first level.
 On a desktop you can move the player with the cursor keys.
 The space bar will restart the level should you hit a dead-end.

 There is rudimentary support for mobile devices using the motion sensor.
-You can hold the device flat (i.e. its underside is facing the ground) or upright.
-In both cases you must hold it in landscape mode.
+Tilt the device into the direction you want the player to move.
 It is recommended to turn off auto-rotation.

 ![Level screenshot](screens/game.jpg)

 ## Building the game

 You'll need Typescript - you can install it via `npm install -g typescript`.
 Make sure the dependencies are resolved by running `npm install`.
 Then execute `npm run build --production` to build the game.
-Open `src/index.html` in a browser; this gives will run the game.
+Open `src/index.html` in a browser; this will run the game.

 ## Building the editor